sigsum/sigsum/doc/api.md

 `shard_hint` must match a log's shard interval and is determined by the signer.

-`checksum` represents some data and is computed by the signer.
+`checksum` is a hashed preimage.
+The signer selects a 32-byte preimage which represents some data.
+It is recommended to set this preimage to `H(data)`, in which case the checksum will be `H(H(data))`.

 `signature` is a signature over a serialized `statement`.
 It must be possible to verify this signature using the signer's public verification key.